-College Prep: Fulfills UC/CSU Lab Science ("d")
+Fulfills UC/CSU Lab Science ("d") College Prep:

-Description: AP Biology is designed for the advanced science student.
+Description: AP Biology is designed for advanced science students.
 This course is the equivalent of a college introductory biology course and completes preparation for the Advanced Placement Biology examination.
 The three general areas covered in this course are: Molecules and Cells, Heredity and Evolution, and Organisms and Populations.
 AP Biology expands on knowledge that the students have gained in their previous high school science courses.
-This course includes extensive use of modern biological research technology. \This class prepares students to take the AP exam in May.
+This course includes extensive use of modern biological research technology.
+This class prepares students to take the AP exam in May.